For Students: Travel and transport

 I thought I'd write a post looking at words, mainly phrasal verbs, connected with travel and transport and tell you about my journey to Lviv, Ukraine.
 There will probably be a number of words you might be unsure of, but I have listed them all at the bottom of the text with simplified meanings.
 Hopefully you should be able to get the meaning from context.

-Note: The difference between trip and journey is a journey is from A to B and a trip is A to B and back to A. When often say ' Have a safe journey ' Have a good trip ' when see someone off.
+Note: The difference between trip and journey is a journey is from A to B and a trip is A to B and back to A. We often say ' Have a safe journey ' Have a good trip ' when see someone off.

 I set off on my journey at 5:30 am on Monday morning.
 I don't live near an airport, so I had to get a coach to Bristol Airport.
 I was early, so I had to hang around waiting.
 The coach came and I got on it and away we went to the airport.
 On the way to the airport it stopped off at a few places as more people got on.